Face (Jimin album): Singles

 "Set Me Free Pt.
 2" was released ahead of the album, on March 17, 2023.
 Its title bears an intentional similarity to "Set Me Free" by BTS bandmate Suga, from his 2020 mixtape D-2, though neither song is actually connected to the other.
 In an interview with Consequence, published the day of the single's release, Jimin stated that "we weren't trying to divide part one or part two.
 But since it turns out my song talks about freedom and moving forward, and SUGA's song talks about some of the stories that come before, I thought it would be good to come after that."
 The song was chosen as the first single off Face due to its intensity and Jimin's wanting to make his solo debut "in an impactful way".
 Accordingly, the accompanying music video focuses heavily on the performance aspect of the song and its "really intense vibe".
 In the video, directed by Oui Kim, Jimin acts as the "commanding centerpiece in an elaborate choreography routine" that sees him "mov[ing] across the screen with a mob of dancers, who all perform in unison as the room flashes in waves of light".
 The singer described the song as having "the energy of a ray of light coming into the darkness...
 If I had to say specific colors, I'd say black and white."
+It entered the UK Singles Chart at number 30, becoming the highest-charting debut single by a Korean solo artist in the history of the chart; Jimin surpassed the record previously set by bandmate J-Hope who debuted at number 37 with "On the Street".

-"Like Crazy" will be released as the album's second single on March 24.
+"Like Crazy" was released alongside the album, as its second single, on March 24.
+The song's accompanying music video, also directed by Kim, was inspired by the 2011 film Like Crazy.
+Jimin is seen sitting alone in a kitchen before being dragged by an unseen hand into a club setting where he drinks and parties with other clubgoers, sings the song in the club's bathroom, and stands in a long hallway with a dark, mud-like goo cascading down the walls.
+At the end of the video, he returns to the kitchen alone, with one hand covered in the goo, which he smears across the camera.
+"Deep House" and "UK Garage" remixes of the single were released on March 26.
+"Like Crazy" debuted at number eight on the UK Singles Chart, surpassing the record set by "Set Me Free" a week prior to become the highest-debuting single by a Korean solo artist in OCC chart history; he is the only member of BTS to enter the top-10.